-Man of the world, Mzwandile or Swazi as we like to call him, is the leader of uVillage and Ten Thousand Homes South Africa.
-He is responsible for galvanizing the uVillage community toward a vision of hope and transformation.
-A keen explorer, Swazi’s time with Ten Thousand Homes has seen him venture to across Africa’s heart in far flung expeditions to Mozambique, Swaziland, Malawi, Uganda, and Kenya.
+Man of the world, Mzwandile, or Swazi as we like to call him, is a vital part of the Ten Thousand Homes team.
+A keen explorer, Swazi’s time with Ten Thousand Homes has seen him venture across Africa’s heart in far flung expeditions to Mozambique, Swaziland, Malawi, Uganda, and Kenya.
 As well as a life changing journey to India.

 Further to his role, Swazi is an exercise enthusiast whose brute physical power has attained mythic status in TTH folklore.
 Built like a teenage bison, Swazi undertakes a grueling regime in order to ensure he remains in peak condition.
 Do not be mistaken, though.

 Hailing from Iowa, USA, Rebekah first came to South Africa in 2013 to participate as a student in a uVillage training program.
 She returned to the corn fields and started a photography and creative design business but felt the pulling back to Africa.
 In 2017, Rebekah, along with her 2,148 books (maybe not that many but enough to fill a small library), joined Ten Thousand Homes staff as our “pretty maker.”
 She is the face behind the beautiful content that we publish.
-Rebekah also serves on our uVillage leadership team and exercises her pretty making by bringing her green thumb and all around goodness to the everyday life of the community.
+Rebekah also exercises her pretty making by bringing her green thumb and all around goodness to the everyday life of the community.